prasunanand/prasunanand.github.io/about.md

 I am highly motivated to bring Scientific Computing to Ruby.

-I am currently working on with the [Genenetwork](https://github.com/GENENETWORK) project, building `Faster-LMM-D`, a GWAS tool for HPC devices.
+I am currently working on the [Genenetwork](https://github.com/GENENETWORK) project with University of Tennessee Health Science Center, building
+`Faster-LMM-D`, a GWAS tool for HPC devices.
 Faster_LMM_D supports Linear Mixed Models.
 Bayesian Sparse Models are on the way.
 It has a GPU backend that helps it run on CUDA and OpenCL environment.

 I am also simultaneously working on [RbCUDA](https://github.com/prasunanand/rbcuda): CUDA bindings